Here you can find an archive of past work or send me a message...

-Get in touch via link to left or email below.
+Get in touch via link to left or find my present life on Linkedin.

 was published by Oberon Books in April 2012 in paperback and Kindle.
 It reached Number 1 in Amazon non-fiction.
 It's been getting a great response from writers, reviewers, teachers and is now in its second imprint.